Frequently Asked Questions

 I've heard that deer are a problem in Pando, help me understand...?

-The problem with deer, and elk (which were introduced by humans and are not native to Pando’s home land) is their preference for eating the stems of new growth.
-This hinders Pando’s ability to keep energy production and regeneration in balance as the new growth either dies, or is unproductive throwing energy production out of balance.
-When deer or elk eat at the bark of mature trees, they can leave scars which create pathways for diseases and other animals to destroy otherwise healthy branches.
+The problem with deer and elk is their preference for eating the stems of new growth and sometimes nibbling on old growth.
+When animals eat new growth, it hinders Pando’s ability to keep energy production and regeneration in balance.
+When deer or elk eat at the bark of mature trees, it can create pathways for diseases and other animals to destroy healthy branches (trunks).

 How do we keep Deer out of Pando?

-Fencing, and a lot of it.
-Today, the Forest Service uses about 10,000 feet of 8 foot tall fencing to keep deer from over-browsing on Pando.
-Today, that fence encloses over 53 acres of the tree with more work planned.
+Wildlife Control and a lot of it.
+Today, the Forest Service uses about 16,000 feet of 8-foot tall fencing to keep deer and elk from destroying Pando.
+Today, that wildlife control encloses some 80 acres of the tree and is regularly monitored and maintained by Friends of Pando, Fishlake National Forestry and the Utah Division of Wildlife Resources.

 What about Cattle Grazing?